TomKaraczko/BatteryHistory/README.md

 ### Configuration

-At first startup, the program creates a config directory relative to the executable file and a `config.yaml` file in it.
-The first four parameters must be set according to the RTLS server configuration.
-The `webPort` is the port on which the webserver of BatteryHistory listens.
+At first startup, the program creates a `config` directory relative to the executable file and a `config.yaml` file in it.
+In this document all settings of the application are stored.
+* The first four parameters must be set according to the RTLS server configuration.
+* The last parameter is the `webPort` on which the web server of BatteryHistory listens.

 ```yaml
 serverAddress: 127.0.0.1